MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-shared-devices.md

 ## Shared device mode

-[Shared device mode](/entra/identity-platform/msal-shared-devices) is a Microsoft Entra ID feature that allows organizations to configure an iOS, iPadOS, or Android device so that it can be easily shared by multiple employees, which is common in the frontline worker space.
+[Shared device mode](/entra/identity-platform/msal-shared-devices) is a Microsoft Entra ID feature that allows organizations to configure an Andriod, iOS, or iPadOS device so that it can be easily shared by multiple employees, which is common in the frontline worker space.
 Employees can sign in once and get access to their data across all supported apps without having access to other employees’ data.
 When they're finished with their shift or task, they sign out once and get signed out of the device and all supported apps, making the device ready for the next employee to use.

 ### Why shared device mode?